sayalikandarkar/sayalikandarkar/README.md

 - 👀 I’m interested in exploring Artifical Intelligence.
 - 🌱 I’m currently learning elastic search.
 - 💞️ I’m deeply passionate about the usage of Neural Networks to address the Health Care issues, some of there are as follows :
-        1] To alleviate the mental health issues caused amongst teenagers due to excessive use of social media.
+        1] Alleviating mental health issues caused amongst teenagers due to excessive use of social media.
         2] Early prediction of the alzheimer's disease.
         3] Breast cancer tumor identification based on the mammogram data.
 - 📫 How to reach me - gmail - kandarkarsayali@gmail.com / insta - sayalikandarkar